janscience/TeeRec/docs/audioout.md

 The [Audio Adaptor Boards for Teensy 3.x and Teensy 4.x](https://www.pjrc.com/store/teensy3_audio.html) is soldered as a shield directly on the Teensy.
-It provides a mini stereo jack for pluggin in headphones and line out.
-For connecting a speaker you need an aditional amplifier.
+It provides a mini stereo jack for plugging in headphones and line out.
+For connecting a speaker you need an additional amplifier.

 ![audio adaptor](https://www.pjrc.com/store/teensy3_audio.jpg)